coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/dates_and_times/days-between-two-dates.md

 ---
 ## Problem

-You need to find how much seconds minutes, hours, days, months or years has passed between two dates.
+You need to find how many seconds minutes, hours, days, months or years has passed between two dates.

 ## Solution